-Organisations realised that they couldn’t just ignore this rapidly growing, yet still untamed unstructured data.
+Organisations realised that they couldn’t just ignore this rapidly growing, yet still untamed data.
 Here are a few statistics to illustrate this point…

 Even more amazing than this statistic is this one from a research report done by Scandinavian research organisation SINTEF back in 2013, which found that 90% of the data in the world had been created in just the two years prior to the report.

 The final and possibly most damning statistic is a study in 2013 revealed that despite the huge volumes of data now globally produced only 0.5% of the data is actually analysed.

 Unfortunately traditional business intelligence technologies just weren’t up the task of pulling all of this data together in such high volumes, in such rapid velocity and coping with such a wide variety of data.
 Realising the benefits available by trying to analyse more than 0.5% of all global data meant that efforts to develop technologies enabling the storage and analysis of this data were substantially increased.

 The result?
 Technologies such as the popular open-source software framework Hadoop were created providing many analytics organisations with the technology to augment their current offerings allowing them to store and process big data.
 Even before that, we recognised the value in this area and launched CXAIR to merge the traditional capability of analysing structured data with unstructured data through search-engine technology.

 Having a much bigger pool of data allows you to create a much clearer picture of what it is that you’re trying to see, allowing you to make a much more informed decision.
 It is a widely accepted fact that more data beats smarter algorithms when talking about analytics.